eric8395/eric8395/README.md

 👋 Hi, I'm Eric!

-Native New Yorker and fanatic sports fan.
+Native New Yorker and a fan of everything New York :statue_of_liberty:

 Attemping to make sense of the millions of stats associated with the game of baseball and do whatever I can so the Yankees can win :baseball: